 Heading west, you reach the dramatic coastal cliffs that characterise Gribun, a truly stunning area.
 You will also find an idyllic sandy beach here, the waters of which are sheltered by the nearby island of Inch Kenneth.
 Scotland’s longest sea cave Mackinnon’s cave can also be explored on foot, when the tide is right.

 Continuing south, you reach Kilfinichen on the shores of Loch Scridan, again a beautiful area, well known for the impressive wildlife and seascapes.
-There is a café and acclaimed restaurant at Tiroran too.
+A little further around the loch in Pennyghael there's a cosy pub too.
 The closest village to Derryguaig Smiddy is Salen (twenty minutes by car) where you will find eateries, fuel and a well stocked shop.
 Tobermory, Mull’s main town, is a further fifteen minute drive on from Salen.

 Boats exploring Staffa and the Treshnish Isles leave from Ulva Ferry just across the loch from the cottage.
 Derryguaig Smiddy is a superb option for guests seeking a top quality holiday cottage in one of Mull’s most beautiful locations.

 Living Room and Kitchen: Open plan living and kitchen with a small dining table and chairs for two.
-Wood burning stove and television and DVD player in the living room.
+Wood burning stove and television with Freesat channels in the living room.
 The kitchen is well equipped with cooker (electric oven, gas hob), microwave, fridge/freezer (50/50 split), cafetier, dishwasher and washer/dryer.

 Bedrooms: King sized double bed with double doors leading to patio area.
 Storage for belongings, bedside tables and lamps.
 Hair dryer provided.